-Heather was worried about the pandemic and how she would would get through the ineptitude of those running the country.
-Those that are legally described as allegedly corrupt, (but confirmed in so many cases) the biased, social odd ruling class that filled the membership of the Government.
+Heather was worried about the pandemic and how she would survive the ineptitude of those running the country.
+Those that are legally described as allegedly corrupt, (but confirmed in so many cases) the biased, socially odd ruling class that filled the membership of the Government.

 Bill loved that about Heather and he loved those bits a lot.
 Bill was also rather lean, he was mean and always keen.
 Bill really loved making love to the Tower of Power.
 He had a rhythm that melted hearts and barriers.

 Which mainstream social media seems to restrict being named, was a virus that had swept the world.
 The many parts of the world, the sensible ones, jumped into the dilemma and worked to a level that would save as many of their population as possible.
 The fact that countries were led by Politicians meant that many stupid decisions were made, corruption applied and excuses fired like shotgun pellets into unfortunate birds during duck season.

 Heather thought of an unnecessary analogy, she was thinking of those folks left abandoned by their political masters.
 Their duck flesh was peppered with shot.
 Analogies weren’t Heather’s strong suit.
 Bill didn’t understand it at all, he was busy cueing up “Your So Wonderful, So Marvellous” by the Tower of Power.
 Bill was getting a little ahead of himself, naked too soon, but well intentioned.
 “What is Hip” was next.